seedstack/website/content/docs/w20/manual/security.md

 W20 provides a `SimpleAuthenticationProvider` which is configured with two URL:

 * an authentication URL which will be requested with a GET upon authentication and a DELETE upon deauthentication.
-* an authorization URL which will be request with a GET upon successful authentication to retrieve subject authorizations.
+* an authorization URL which will be requested with a GET upon successful authentication to retrieve subject authorizations.

-The credentials will be passed in clear as query parameters upon authentication so it is recommended that this provider is only used in the case of basic authentication where credentials can be omitted as they are directly handled by the browser.
+The credentials will be passed in clear as query parameters upon authentication so it is recommended that this provider is only used in the case of [basic authentication](https://tools.ietf.org/html/rfc2617) where credentials can be omitted as they are directly handled by the browser.

 ## Realms